Steins;Gate is a visual novel released on October 15, 2009. Steins;Gate was made from a partnership between the companies “5pb and Nitroplus”.

 Visuals - 9.5/10

 Applause for the 16:9 screen!
-Steins;Gate has a fascinating look, which also differs slightly from the norm.
-And it's very aesthetically pleasing.
-Everything is nice in Steins;Gate, like random in-game items like Oopa's, the character designs, and the backgrounds.
-The characters have a Seinen-style designer, a combination that ended up working with the comic style that almost all characters have.
+Steins;Gate has a fascinating visual, which also differs a little from the standards.
+And it is very pleasing aesthetically.
+Everything is pleasant in Steins;Gate, like random items in the game such as the Oopa, the character designs, and the backgrounds.
+The characters have a Seinen-style designer, a combination that ended up working well with the comedic style that almost all characters have.

 Sound - 8.5/10